intersystems-community/Reports-widgets-documentation/ZPM report/Readmy.md

 ### Country - shows in which country the installation was made.

+### Container - shows if the application was installed in Docker container or directly on the server OS.

 # Measures
 ### m_Count_sum - stores the total number of installs.